Wh1isper/km2testcase/README.md

 ### Zentao

-Given that vscode-mindmap does not provide more labels, the type and stage of the use case use environment variables `ZENTAO_CASE_TYPE` and `ZENTAO_STAGE`
+Given that kity minder does not provide more labels, the type and stage of the use case use environment variables `ZENTAO_CASE_TYPE` and `ZENTAO_STAGE`

 # Develop